-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal grant activities of Regional Center of the East Bay, Inc. and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal grant activities of Regional Center of the East Bay, Inc. The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
 Because the Schedule presents only a selected portion of the operations of the Center, it is not intended to, and does not present the financial position, changes in net assets, or cash flows of the Center.